Begin with a landscape analysis.

 • Minneapolis designated two Green Zones, or areas where residents have experienced disproportionate pollution impacts and systemic marginalization.
 Each Green Zone has a task force consisting of individuals who live or work in the affected neighborhoods.
 The task forces are responsible for implementing work plans that address issues like public health, climate resilience, and environmental justice.

 • Providence, RI, founded a Racial and Environmental Justice Committee (REJC) to integrate the concerns and needs of marginalized communities into the city’s sustainability work and decision-making processes.
-The REJC surveyed frontline communities and co-developed the?city’s Climate Justice Plan.
+The REJC surveyed frontline communities and co-developed the city’s Climate Justice Plan.

 • San Jose, CA, initiated a process of “community co-creation” to produce the Electrify San Jose Framework.
 This framework, prepared in collaboration with the Building Electrification Institute, Upright Consulting Services, and the American Cities Climate Challenge, documents major priorities and concerns of key stakeholders, historically marginalized communities, and the broader community concerning the electrification of San Jose’s existing buildings.